openfoodfacts/openfoodfacts-infrastructure/docs/matomo.md

 * nginx is used as a HTTP frontend
 * php7.3-fpm run the matomo software
-* mariadb is the main database for matomo
+* mariadb is the main database for matomo, some configurations are made for performance (see `/etc/mysql/mariadb.conf.d/90-off-configs.cnf` )
 * redis is used to fast track  matomo requests (see [Matomo setup for performance, below](#matomo-setup-for-performance))
 * Two systemd timer takes care of putting tracking from redis to mariadb and to consolidate archive reports (see [Matomo setup for performance, below](#matomo-setup-for-performance))
 * prometheus exporters are installed for nginx and mysql (see [Prometheus exporters, below](#prometheus-exporters))